sensu/sensu-docs/content/sensu-go/5.16/reference/hooks.md

 | labels     |      |
 -------------|------
-description  | Custom attributes to include with event data, which you can access with [event filters][4].<br><br>In contrast to annotations, you can use labels to create meaningful collections that you can select with [API filtering][10] and [sensuctl filtering][11].
+description  | Custom attributes to include with event data, which you can access with [event filters][4].<br><br>In contrast to annotations, you can use labels to create meaningful collections that you can select with [API response filtering][10] and [sensuctl response filtering][11].
 Overusing labels can affect Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores and must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`